chunnel.co.uk › Motorhome & Campervan

 Taking a motorhome or campervan through the Channel Tunnel is easy.
 You drive into a high, spacious carriage at Folkestone and cross to Calais in about 35 minutes, staying with your vehicle the whole way.

 Yes, you can take a motorhome or campervan through the Channel Tunnel on LeShuttle.
 It is one of the easiest ways to get a large vehicle to Europe: you drive straight into a tall carriage, stay with your motorhome for the 35-minute crossing, and drive off onto the French motorway in Calais.
 Because motorhomes are longer and taller than cars, they cost more and are booked by size.
-Use the price checker below to get the exact fare for your vehicle, then read on for real price comparisons and how it works.

 Compare LeShuttle fares and book